tech9ic/VirOS/README.md

 ### Deployment Platforms

-Terminal OS can be deployed to any platform that supports Node.js:
+VirOS can be deployed to any platform that supports Node.js:

 - **Heroku**: Easy deployment with PostgreSQL add-on
 - **Vercel**: Great for frontend with serverless functions for the backend